 I struggle myself as well.
 I cope with bigger issues and smaller ones.
-No matter the size, a battle makes me feel edgy, insecure, impatient, irritated, overwhelmed and sometimes angry.
+No matter the size, a personal struggle makes me feel edgy, insecure, impatient, irritated, overwhelmed and sometimes angry.

 I struggled a lot with the question ‘how do I cope with struggling?’

 In our society struggling is a nasty word.
-It is surrounded with assumptions.
+Personal struggles are surrounded with assumptions.
 Those assumptions are created by others but have an impact on how you feel.
+And make your personal struggle even worse.
 In time assumptions of others become rules in your own head.
 You even don’t know how they got there in the first place.

 We live in a world where you need to be sure of everything.
 Where you are supposed to have figured out all the possible answers and solutions to your struggle.
 If you don’t know how to deal with a situation it is your own fault.

 Struggling is characterized by not having the answers and the absence of confidence and happiness.
 You feel lost, insecure, irritated, ignorant or desperate to find an answer.
-There is a urge to solve your problem.
-I don’t know about you but I feel like this when I try hard and don’t now the answer.
+There is an urge to solve your problem.
+I don’t know about you but I feel like this when I try hard and don’t know the answer.

 # 1 See your own influence